What Does Success Look Like For Authors?

 Presenter April Rinne

 April Rinne is a “change navigator,” speaker, investor, and adventurer whose work and travels in more than 100 countries have given her a front-row seat to a world in flux.
-She is ranked one of the 50 Leading Female Futurists in the world by Forbes and is a Harvard Law School graduate, a Young Global Leader at the World Economic Forum, a Fulbright Scholar, and the author of Flux: 8 Superpowers for Thriving in Constant Change.
+She is ranked one of the 50 Leading Female Futurists in the world by Forbes, a member of the Silicon Guild and Thinkers50 Radar, a Harvard Law School graduate, a Young Global Leader at the World Economic Forum, a Fulbright Scholar, and the author of Flux: 8 Superpowers for Thriving in Constant Change.
+As her debut book, Flux was released in eight languages in its first 16 months.
 April is a trusted advisor to well-known startups, companies, financial institutions, nonprofits, think tanks, and governments worldwide.
 Earlier in life she was a global development executive, an international microfinance lawyer, and a hiking guide.
 As a certified yoga teacher, she can often be found upside-down, doing handstands around the world.
 Learn more at fluxmindset.com or connect @aprilrinne.